Skip to content

 This zz value is then sent to Bob who uses it to generate a partial signature.

-Bob does this by first calculating a ciphertext c1c_1 as the encryption of k21zk_2^{-1}z under Alice’s Paillier public key:
+The first ciphertext c1c_1 that Bob calculates is the encryption of k21z+pqk_2^{-1}z + pq under Alice’s Paillier public key:

 Next up, he derives the constant yy: